 Janison: Women, the Clintons and Trump

-Can a self-righteous rant from either of the Clintons even slightly harm President Donald Trump — their ex-friend, ex-fan and ex-donor turned foe?
+Could a self-righteous rant from either of the Clintons even slightly harm President Donald Trump — their ex-friend, ex-fan and ex-donor famously turned foe?

-In light of the #MeToo movement, former President Bill Clinton faces a revival of static over his treatment of and relations with women over the decades.
-His defense on NBC the other day left the audience short of nostalgic for his 1990s tenure.
+In light of the #MeToo movement, former President Bill Clinton faces a revival of static over his treatment of — and relations with — women over the decades.
+His defense to NBC last week stood to leave even a favorably tilted audience less than nostalgic for his 1990s tenure.

 Asked if he thought differently about the Monica Lewinsky case, in light of current attitudes and events, Clinton said he felt terribly about it at the time.